Home

 ~~ Mind and Verification, Rationality and Mind in Early Buddhism, Hoffman, J. Frank

-The test for AI, then, is quite rudimentary: what is the entirety of the meaning of the entirety of The Qur'an, the perfect speech?
+The test for AI is then quite rudimentary: what is the entirety of the meaning of the entirety of The Qur'an, the perfect speech?
 And if that proves (to be) too tall an order, then here is a seemingly manageable puzzle (for AI): can it exhaust the last ounce of meaning in The Fatihah?

 For,